-Chiropractor & Acupuncturist, Allison Heffron, DC, L.Ac. examines the causes of gut dysfunction and how acupuncture, along with dietary changes and nutritional guidance can help restore and repair healthy gut function.
+Chiropractor & Acupuncturist in Brooklyn, NY, Allison Heffron, DC, L.Ac. examines the causes of gut dysfunction and how acupuncture, along with dietary changes and nutritional guidance can help restore and repair healthy gut function.
 The Integrative Medicine team at Physio Logic combines modalities from Western medicine with traditional Chinese Medicine in order to provide patients the best therapies.
 Acupuncture is instrumental in assisting the body’s natural ability to heal itself, especially in matters related to gut health.

 DISCLAIMER: I would like to start this article by saying acupuncture ALONE will not be the cure-all, end-all to your chronic gut issues.
 Healing the gut takes a lot of work on your own, but acupuncture is a great adjunctive therapy to help along the way.

 From a Traditional Chinese Medicine (TCM) perspective, your digestive system, isn’t comprised of just your mouth, intestines, and stomach.
 The issues of the gut are not rooted in those organs exclusively.
 Everything can be involved in gut-related issues.
 It is not uncommon to find that the more chronic issues your gut has, the more factors contributing to your gut’s dysfunction will be present.

 It is important to note all of the organs that reside in the abdomen: liver, spleen, gallbladder, stomach, intestines, and the pancreas.
 (Side note: Nobody cares about the appendix until it explodes.
 The appendix’s role in your digestive system is seen similarly in traditional Chinese Medicine.)